kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 many options to get your data from a file.

 The next plot also uses :mod:`tabarray.tabarray` to read coast line data.
 But here we wanted the coast line dots to be connect to get more realistic coast lines.
-For this we changed all the lines in the data files that start with 'segment' to 'nan nan'.
-The parser does not recognize these values as valid and the array read from file will contain *numpy.nan* at those positions.
-This gives us an option to process the data in segments and avoid that distant segments are connected with straight lines.
+For this we use the comment lines in the file as segment separator.
+This gives us an option to process the data in segments using tabarray's segment attribute and avoid that distant segments are connected with straight lines.
 Again we used the adapted header of the M101 FITS file to scale things up and to set the eye of the 'hurricane' in the Caribbean.
 The example also shows the use of masked arrays for plotting.